m50d/deliciouslie/README.md

 import net.homelinux.md401.deliciouslie.DeliciousLie._

-//component with no dependencies or lifecycle (shortcut syntax) object LogComponent extends BottomLayer[Log] {
+//component with no dependencies or lifecycle (shortcut syntax)
+//a component is essentially a "service factory" rather than the service itself
+//hence why we're declaring our components as objects object LogComponent extends BottomLayer[Log] {
   def layer() = new Log()
 }